-1) Describe how the proposal meets the EU and national legal and ethics requirements of the country/countries where the task raising ethical issues is to be carried out.
+1) Describe how the proposal complies with ethical principles and the applicable international, EU and national law in the country/countries where the activity raising ethical issues is to be carried out.

-For more information on how to deal with Third Countries please see Article 34 of the Annotated Model Grant Agreement, as well as the rules for the protection of personal data inside and outside the EU.
-Please ensure and confirm that the research performed outside the EU is compatible with the Union, National and International legislation and could have been legally conducted in one of the EU Member States.
+For more information on how to deal with non-EU countries8 please see Article 34 of the Annotated Model Grant Agreement, as well as the rules for the protection of personal data inside and outside the EU.
+Please note that activities carried out in a non-EU country must comply with the laws of that country AND be allowed in at least one EU Member State.
+Applicants must confirm in this section that this condition is met.